drbjmiller/Sequence-Space/README.md

 The simulation launches multiple processes that run in parallel.
 Each runs all the trials included in TRIALS_PARAMS_FILE.
 The number of parallel processes is set with the variable PARALLEL_PROC.
 The number of total trials for each set of parameters is PARALLEL_PROC * Repeat for each program run.
 The results for individual trials and the averages (and the standard deviations) are saved in the files designated by the global file variables.
 If the program is run multiple times, individual trial results are added to the output file for individual trials, and averages are recalculated and saved to the output file for averages.
 The old average output file is overwritten.

 The files trails_params10.csv and trails_params13.csv contain the trails I ran for the matrics corresponding to sequences of length 10 (AA Num = 7) and length 13 (AA Num = 5).
-The results for those runs were recorded in the file Simulation_Data.xlsx.
+The results for all runs are contained in the file Simulation_Data.xlsx.
 The simulation adds new results at the beginning of the output files.

 The program only needs to be run with python3.
 The names of the input and output files are set using the global variables at the beginning of the program.
 The number of parallel processes that a computer can manage depends on the memory and number of CPU cores.
 On a Linux server with 512GB RAM and 32 CPU cores, I ran 20 parallel processes with matrices of length 10.
 Only 6 parallel processes could be run for matrices of length 13 since they correspond to a much larger sequence space.